Full Walkthrough

 Initial setup wizard

 The setup wizard is largely self explanatory.
 First you will set a password for the default Administrator account in the KeyServer.
 This is the "root" local account in our software for initial setup and emergency use.
 In production you will likely use delegated or external (AD) accounts that are granted admin rights in the configuration.
-Try not to lose this password, and for security we recommend limited core admins have it.
+Try not to lose this password, and for security we recommend limited core admins have access to it.
 We do have a reset mechanism for emergencies.

 Set DNS name

-Set primary computer ID type
+• Set primary computer ID type

 Assuming you are running on a Windows server using the local system account in a typical domain, the next option is a simple slider for AD mapping.
 This allows us to automatically create Divisions (computer folders) when clients connect and organize the computers based on OU mapping.
 Without this feature, you will need to manually organize computers to leverage certain functions.
 Domain authentication will be discussed later, and is entirely separate from client mapping.